Ishant14/Master-Hibernate/README.md

-### Why do entity in HIbernate must have default constructor ?
+###### Why do entity in Hibernate must have default constructor ?

-Hibernate creates instance of entities using reflection it uses Class.newInstance() method, which require a no argument constructor to create an instance.
+**Hibernate** creates instance of entities using reflection it uses **Class.newInstance()** method, which require a no argument constructor to create an instance.
 It's effectively equivalent of new Entity().
-This method throws InstantiationException if it doesn't found any no argument constructor in Entity class, and that's why it's advised to provide a no argument constructor.
+This method throws **InstantiationException** if it doesn't found any no argument constructor in Entity class, and that's why it's advised to provide a no argument constructor.